bento-platform/bento/CONTRIBUTING.md

 ### Opening a PR

-- Open the PR against the appropriate base branch (usually `main` unless otherwise noted).
+- Open the PR against the appropriate base branch (usually `main`).
+In the main `bento` repository, active development targets the current release branch (e.g., `releases/v24`) — check with your team if unsure.
 - Use a clear, conventional-commit-style title (e.g., `feat(<scope>): add X` or `fix: handle Y`).
 - In the description, include:
   - A short summary of the change and why it's needed.